krmahi/ValSkinSpy/README.md

-# ValSkinSpy - Valorant Daily Store Checker
+# ValStore - Valorant Daily Store Checker

 A beautifully designed GUI application that allows users to view their daily Valorant store skins without opening the game.
 Users simply need to be signed in to the Riot Client to use this app.